-- Emergency Admission for Evaluation, as specified in A.R.S. § 36-524, A.R.S § 36-524(D) and A.R.S § 36-525(A), which outlines criteria for a peace officer or other county contracted transportation provider to apprehend and transport an individual based upon either a telephonic or written application for emergency admission. - 9.
-An emergency admission for evaluation begins at the time the individual is detained involuntarily by the admitting physician who determines if there is reasonable cause to believe that the individual, as a result of a mental disorder, is DTS, DTO, PAD, or GD, and that during the time necessary to complete pre-screening procedures the individual is likely, without immediate hospitalization, to suffer harm or cause harm to others. - 10.
-During the emergency admission period of up to 23 hours the following occurs: - a.
-The individual's ability to consent to voluntary treatment is assessed, - b.
-The individual shall be offered and receive treatment to which they may consent; otherwise, the only treatment administered involuntarily will be for the safety of the individual or others, i.e., seclusion/restraint or pharmacological restraint as specified in A.R.S. § 36-513, and - c.
-When applicable, the psychiatrist will complete the Voluntary Evaluation within 24 hours of determining that the individual no longer requires an involuntary evaluation.
+- or above its allowable member capacity, and the person does not require medical transportation to the appropriate facility. - If the person requires a medical facility, or if placement cannot be arranged within 48 hours after the approval of AMPM Policy 320-U, Exhibit 320-U-2, the Medical Director of the Contractor will be consulted arrange for a review of the case. - An AMPM Policy 320-U, Exhibit 320-U-2, may be discussed by telephone with the facility admitting physician, the referring physician and a police officer to facilitate transportation of the person to be evaluated. - A person proposed for emergency admission for evaluation may be apprehended and transported to the facility under the authority of law enforcement using the written AMPM Policy 320-U, Exhibit 320-U-2. - A 23-hour emergency admission for evaluation begins at the time the person is detained involuntarily by the admitting physician who determines there is reasonable cause to believe that the person, as a result of a mental disorder, is a DTS or DTO and that during the time necessary to complete prescreening procedures the person is likely, without immediate hospitalization, to suffer harm or cause harm to others. - During the emergency admission period of up to 23 hours the following will occur: - a.
+The person's ability to consent to voluntary treatment will be assessed. - b.
+The person shall be offered and receive treatment to which he/she may consent.
+Otherwise, the only treatment administered involuntarily will be for the safety of the person or others, i.e. seclusion/restraint or pharmacological restraint in accordance with A.R.S § 36-513. - c.
+The psychiatrist will complete the Evaluation within 24 hours of determination that the person no longer requires involuntary evaluation.